-Due to the nature of our business, it is sometimes essential for us to obtain, process and share personal and special category information which is only available in a paper format without pseudonymisation options (i.e. copies of patient records, hospital invoices or claims information).
+Due to the nature of our business, it is sometimes essential for us to obtain, process and share personal and special category information which is only available in a paper format without pseudonymisation options (i.e. copies of patient records, hardcopy referral letters etc.).
 Where this is necessary, we utilise a tiered approach to minimise the information we hold and/or the length of time we hold it for.
-Steps include: -